 For example, if you do monthly reporting, you can schedule a Snapshot to be delivered on the last day of the month at 11 PM.
-That way, all of the data from the previous month is captured and you can reference it in the future if need be.
+That way, all the data from the previous month is captured, and you can reference it in the future if need be.

 If you have multiple Snapshots scheduled to be delivered on the same day, you may want to set up a filter in your inbox to automatically store these Snapshots in a folder.
 This will ensure your inbox isn't clogged on the 1st of the month, but you still have the archived reports that you need.
 It's recommended that you make the "Subject" in all Snapshots the same to simplify this process.